milesfrain/purescript-book/text/chapter10.md

 The simplest way to use JavaScript code from PureScript is to give a type to an existing JavaScript value using a _foreign import_ declaration.
 Foreign import declarations should have a corresponding JavaScript declaration in a _foreign JavaScript module_.

+Todo - the calculate interest example is better.
+Encode URI is already part of globals.
+Also scales better to multiple args.

 For example, consider the `encodeURIComponent` function, which can be used from JavaScript to encode a component of a URI by escaping special characters:

 ```text